fujaba/fulibWorkflows/docs/README.md

 For VSCode the extension `YAML` from Redhat must be installed.
 With the extension you will have the same behaviour as if you were using Intellij.

 ## Limitations
-Due to the current parsing of the .es.yaml file using an antlr4 grammar there are certain limitations for names and values described in [here](limitations/README.md).
+Due to the current parsing of the .es.yaml file there are certain limitations for keys and values described in [here](limitations/README.md).

 - [Quickstart](quickstart/README.md)
 - [Definitions](definitions/README.md)